jaclu/tmux-mouse-swipe/README.md

 ## Not purely vertical / horizontal swipes

-If both vertical and horizontal swiping is detected, the axis with the most delta is assumed to be the intended action.
+If both vertical and horizontal swiping is detected, the axis with the most delta is assumed to be the intended direction.
+Risk for miss-interpertaion is reduced by making a slightly longer swipe.

 ## Pane borders